lucthanca/shopify-cli/packages/cli/README.md

                                  Defaults to the '.env' located in your project path `--path`.
   --host                         Expose the server to the local network --inspector-port=<value>       The port where the inspector is available.
 Defaults to 9229.
-  --legacy-runtime               [Classic Remix Compiler] Runs the app in a Node.js sandbox instead of an Oxygen worker.
   --path=<value>                 The path to the directory of the Hydrogen storefront.
 Defaults to the current directory
                                  where the command is run.
   --port=<value>                 The port to run the server on.
 Defaults to 3000.
-  --[no-]sourcemap               [Classic Remix Compiler] Controls whether server sourcemaps are generated.
-Default to
-                                 `true`.
-Deactivate `--no-sourcemaps`.
   --verbose                      Outputs more information about the command's execution.

 DESCRIPTION